Impacts of new small-scale N-body simulations on dark matter annihilations constrained from cosmological 21cm line observations: Energy injection and deposition into IGM from DM annihilation

 The deposition fractions $\{f_c(t)\}$ depend on particle constituents and their energy spectra from DM annihilation as well as their interaction with IGM.
 We compute $\{f_c(t)\}$ stepwise as follows: \begin{enumerate} \item Once the primary annihilation processes (e.g. ${\rm DM}+\overline{\rm DM}\to{\rm SM}+\overline{\rm SM}$) are specified, the standard model (SM) particle constituents and their energy spectra of the final state can be computed based on Monte Carlo event generators (e.g. {\tt PYTHIA}\footnote{\url{http://home.thep.lu.se/~torbjorn/Pythia.html}} and {\tt HERWIG}\footnote{\url{https://herwig.hepforge.org}}) which can simulate cascades of primary annihilation products into stable SM particles.
 In this paper, for $m_{\rm DM}$ above $5\GeV$ we adopt {\tt PYTHIA} to compute the energy spectra (For details, we refer to \cite{Sjostrand:2007gs,Bahr:2008pv,Sjostrand:2014zea} and reference therein).

 On the other hand, for $m_{\rm DM}$ below $5\GeV$, where we in this paper restrict ourselves to primary annihilation channels into $e^+e^-$ and $\gamma\gamma$, we omit final state radiations and adopt monochromatic energy spectra from the primary annihilation processes.
-Since fraction of energy carried by final state radiations is small and primary annihilation products efficiently deposit their energy into IGM at low energy, our treatment should be good approximation.
+Since the fraction of energy carried by final state radiations is small and primary annihilation products efficiently deposit their energy into IGM at low energy, our treatment should be a good approximation.

-\item Energetic electrons/positrons and photons ejected from DM annihilation subsequently interact with IGM.
-How those energetic particles loose their energy through interaction with IGM and affect ionization and heating of IGM has been studied by many authors, e.g., \cite{Shull:1985,Chen:2003gz,Padmanabhan:2005es,Ripamonti:2006gq,Kanzaki:2008qb, Slatyer:2009yq,Kanzaki:2009hf,Evoli:2012zz}.
-Energetic electrons/positrons lose their energy on time scales shorter than the Hubble time.
-Meanwhile, the time scale of energetic photons above $\simeq10^3\eV$ and below $\simeq10^{11}\eV$ can be longer than the Hubble time, which requires detailed computation of energy deposition over cosmological time scales.
+\item Energetic electrons, positrons and photons ejected from DM annihilation subsequently interact with IGM.
+How those energetic particles lose their energy through interaction with IGM and affect ionization and heating of IGM have been studied by many authors, e.g., \cite{Shull:1985,Chen:2003gz,Padmanabhan:2005es,Ripamonti:2006gq,Kanzaki:2008qb, Slatyer:2009yq,Kanzaki:2009hf,Evoli:2012zz}.
+Energetic electrons/positrons lose their energy on timescales shorter than the Hubble time.
+Meanwhile, the timescale of energetic photons above $\simeq10^3\eV$ and below $\simeq10^{11}\eV$ can be longer than the Hubble time, which requires detailed computation of energy deposition over cosmological timescales.
 In this paper, we adopt the results of \cite{Slatyer:2015kla}\footnote{\url{https://faun.rc.fas.harvard.edu/epsilon/}}, which treats the effects of energy injection at linear level.
 For full treatments including feedback of modification of IGM evolution in computation of $\{f_c(t)\}$ we refer to \cite{Liu:2019bbm}. \\ \end{enumerate}

-Analytically we can estimate the energy injection rate to be
+Analytically, we can estimate the energy injection rate to be

 This order-of-magnitude energy injection rate can affect the absorption feature of the global 21cm line spectrum~\cite{Poulin:2016anj,DAmico:2018sxd,Mena:2019nhm,Liu:2020wqz,Bolliet:2020ofj}.